 How To Delete Files, Folders And Data From Your Toshiba On A Mac

 When your hard drive from Toshiba is in a file system format your Mac can write to.
+And that means it’s in an APFS, Mac OS Extended or ExFAT format.
 You can follow these steps to erase and delete files.
 And folders or data you don’t want on your drive.

-1. Connect Your Hard Drive And Click Your Toshiba external drive Icon.
+1. Connect Your Hard Drive And Then Click Your Toshiba External Drive Icon.

 When you’ve connected your Toshiba Portable hard drive.
 Your hard drive icon appears on your desktop.

 Double click to open a Finder window on your Toshiba hard drive.

 Browse to the file or folder you plan to delete.

 2. Click To Highlight The File Or Folders To Delete.

 You do this by clicking on the first file.
 Then hold your shift key while you click on each file in turn you want to delete.